A proven leader with a track record of advancing progressive policies in Albany

-Catalina Cruz is a DREAMer.
-She was born in Colombia, came to Queens at the age of nine, and lived here for ten years without documentation.
-Although her mother had an advanced degree in health care, she had to work menial jobs to make ends meet.
-As a single mother with four kids, she cleaned offices at night, sold tamales and empanadas at the soccer fields on the weekend, and worked long hours as a nanny during the week.
-Inspired by her mother’s perseverance, Catalina has committed her career to fight for our community – to ensure our workers, neighbors, and families can not only survive, but thrive.
+Catalina was born in Colombia and came to Queens at the age of 9 and grew up as a DREAMer where she lived undocumented in the United States for more than 10 years.
+She was raised by a single mother, who like many immigrants had to work multiple and menial jobs to provide for her family.
+As a single mother of four children, her mother worked long hours during the week as a nanny, cleaned offices at night, and sold tamales and empanadas at the soccer fields on the weekends.
+Inspired by her mother’s perseverance, Catalina has committed her career to fighting for our community to ensure our workers, neighbors and families not only survive, but thrive.

 She holds a bachelor’s degree from the John Jay College of Criminal Justice and a JD from the City University of New York School of Law.
 She is admitted to practice law in the State of New York and has worked as an attorney and a leader for tenant protections, immigration reform and workers’ rights with experience working both in nonprofits and government.